ThiagoFragaK/Nuxt-Clean-Architecture/README.md

 ## Overview

 This project is a simple e-commerce application developed to demonstrate a clean architecture in the Frontend.
-It consumes data from a public API called [FakerAPI](https://fakerapi.it/) to generate fictitious information about products, users, and orders.
+It consumes data from a public API called [FakerAPI](https://fakerapi.it/) to generate fictitious information about products and orders.
 The main goal is to provide a scalable, modular, and easy-to-maintain structure.

 ## Technologies Used